 Daisy: I think it’s really important.
 And I think, for me, it’s been nice if you’re struggling with something, the only people that really have it or have a similar thing can properly empathise with what you’re going through.
 So having people there that you can explain, ‘I’ve struggled with this today because of this part of it’.
 Or they can pick up on when you’re struggling and know how to help you and things like that.
 Because it causes fatigue a lot of the time, you can become really, really tired easily.
 So having people that understand and not having to go through the steps of explaining it as well to people that don’t know the condition makes it a lot easier to open up about it.
 But I think my mum being open about it as well has helped me to be a lot more open to discuss it with other people, which has been a really important part as well.

-FLG: What has it been like for you growing up with the condition and trying to explain it to friends, teachers, employers, etc?
+FLG: What has it been like for you growing up with the condition and trying to explain it to friends and teachers etc?

 FLG: What impact has living with this invisible illness had on your mental health?